Click here for KP Help Information

 |Type of Review||Overall Average Days to Approve|

-Time period: January 2018 to September 2018 (9 Months); Metrics are in calendar days and metrics are now AVERAGES; Amendments do not include administrative amendments.
+Time period: May 2020 to May 2021, Metrics are in calendar days and AVERAGES; Amendments do not include administrative amendments.